rory-linehan/gnosql/README.md

 gnosql will handle any and all connections and concurrent operations as long as you have the hardware to support it.

-### Security

-gnosql does not do SSL natively.
-If you want SSL (and you should), use `nginx` and configure it as a reverse proxy.